rue-a/github-zenodo-integration/documentation/github_zenodo_integration.md

-# Zenodo-GitHub-Integration
+---
+layout: default
+title: "Zenodo-GitHub-Integration Documentation"
+permalink: /documentation/
+---

 *When the Zenodo-GitHub-Integration is enabled, each new release of a GitHub repository triggers Zenodo to archive the repository in its current state in Zenodo with a DOI assigned, thus fostering proper citation and long-term accessibility.
 This document describes this functionality and details what metadata is extracted from the GitHub repository and transferred to Zenodo.*

-## Configuring the Zenodo-GitHub-Integration
+## Configuring the Integration

 Configuring the Zenodo-GitHub-Integration is a straightforward process.
 To enable it, navigate to the Zenodo settings page and link your GitHub account to your Zenodo account.
 Then, locate the repository of interest and activate the integration by toggling the corresponding switch.
 Once enabled, the next release of the repository will automatically generate a Zenodo record.